 Facial Plastic Surgery from Dr. Hobgood

 Dr. Todd Hobgood offers all these procedures and more at his private practice in Scottsdale, AZ.
 He has been a plastic surgeon for over thirteen years and concentrates specifically on procedures involving the head, face, and neck.
-Dr. Hobgood specializes in most of these procedures and is double board-certified by the American Board of Facial Plastic and Reconstructive Surgeons and the American Board of Otolaryngology-Head and Neck Surgeons.
+Dr. Hobgood specializes in most of these procedures and is a double board-certified facial plastic surgeon by the American Board of Facial Plastic and Reconstructive Surgeons and the American Board of Otolaryngology-Head and Neck Surgeons.